About

 I always wanted to try my hand at fiction — to become, what I thought of as “a real writer”.
 And so I took draft pieces to workshops at Stanford and Berkeley, and to the writers’ conferences at Banff and Bread Loaf.
 One result: The first of two paired novels came out in 2022 (from Ace of Swords) — this one was called Until It Shimmers.
 I have received a generous grant from the Canada Council for the Arts to work on the second, working title, The Freshman Book.

-My husband David and I share a bungalow in Oakland with our black cat, Robbie.
+My husband David and I share a bungalow in Oakland.
+(This is David, or his arms at least, with our recently deceased, dearly beloved cat Robbie.)

 Awards